ELVIS-Project/elvis-database/docs/2016-09_depolyment_guide.md

 ## Setting up nginx
-nginx should already be running having been installed when you downloaded all the dependencies.
+nginx should be already running as it has been installed when you downloaded all the dependencies.
 You can check that it is running using `sudo systemctl status nginx`.

 We save site definitions in `/etc/nginx/sites-available`, then make a link to the sites we wish to actually serve in `/etc/nginx/sites-enabled`.